You are here > Home > Tefl in Europe > Barcelona > FAQs

 The students are normally Spanish speakers that attend these free classes of English with complete awareness that they will be taught by novice teachers.
 The class sizes vary, but will never exceed 14.

 The theoretical side of the course is module-based, each of which is graded and returned with comments.
 The modules submitted are continually assessed; there are no written examinations.
 Assessment on teaching practice is also continuous.
-On completion of the course, successful candidates are awarded the Certificate in TESOL/TEFL graded as follows:
+On completion, successful candidates are graded as follows:

 A1 - Distinction